Mark Professor

 Mark Professor has been collecting vinyl since 1979.
 He says that as a child he would save money to buy tunes by walking home from school instead of catching the bus.
 His vast record collection now numbers well over 20,000 discs.

-Professor’s passion for music led him to form a sound system of his own called the Nightlife Experience, which was based in north-west London.
-He later joined roots sound system Stereocity (a reggae subsidiary of the Soca Saga Boys) and cut dub plates with a catalogue of legendary Jamaican artists including Al Campbell, Errol Dunkley, Little Roy, Marcia Griffiths, Max Romeo and Prince Allah.
+Professor’s passion for music led him to form the Nightlife Experience sound system.
+He later joined the Stereocity roots reggae sound system (a subsidiary of the Soca Saga Boys) and cut dub plates with a roster of legendary Jamaican singers including Al Campbell, Errol Dunkley, Marcia Griffiths, Prince Alla, Max Romeo, and Little Roy.

 Cover art showing Mark Professor holding a cardboard handwritten sign saying Rent Crisis.
 Selection Train Record logo appears in bottom right corner.

-A natural on the mic, Professor is also a talented deejay.
-In 2013, he released his debut single, Oystah Card—an ingenious ode to London’s public transport.
+A natural on the mic, Professor is also a talented deejay known for his positive lyrics and social commentary.
+In 2013, he released his debut single, Oystah Card, to critical acclaim.
+Produced by Wrongtom, Oystah Card is an ingenious ode to London’s public transport.

-In 2017 he featured on DB Cohen’s Find A Way, alongside D’Oxman, and in 2019 released the timely Rent Crisis, with backing by Songbird and Leroy Horns on saxophone.
+In 2017, Mark Professor featured on DB Cohen’s Find A Way, alongside D’Oxman, and in 2019 he released the timely Rent Crisis, with backing by Songbird and Leroy Horns.
+Residents of Merton may have also caught his Reggae Recital track recorded for the borough’s Mega Recycle project.

-Mark Professor has co-promoted a number of London club nights, such as the Reference Library (with Andrew Ibi), Trojan Knights (with Texas Ranger), and more recently Soul System (with Jake The Tailor and Chippy T).
+Mark Professor has co-promoted a number of London club nights, such as the Reference Library (with Andrew Ibi), Trojan Knights (with Texas Ranger), Bangarang (as part of the Wreck It Up crew), and more recently Soul System (with Jake The Tailor and Chippy T).

 These days, however, he focuses more on DJing than promoting.
 He is in demand across London and beyond, with frequent guest spots at events such as the General Echo Reggae Disco, Reggae Cookout, Vinyl Meltdown, Gallery Shabeen, Swing & Dine, and The Cat is Back.